Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

 ```

 ## Fixed First Try
-So given the problems described above we can update our implementation to compensate for these issues:
+So, given the problems described above, we can update our implementation to compensate for these issues:

-Fixed First Try
+#### Fixed First Try
 ```c
 namespace ThorsAnvil
 {